Na1k/ttn-gps/README.md

 from dragino import Dragino
 #import subprocess
 import gpsd
-from simplecayennelpp import CayenneLPP # import the module required to pack th$ import binascii
+from cayenneLPP import CayenneLPP # import the module required to pack th$ import binascii
 # importing the module
 # connect to the local gpsd